visualcurrent/Notion-2-Obsidan/README.md

 # Supporting the Work

-I’m happy to offer you this script and the conversion methodology for your content migration to Obsidian.
+I’m happy to offer you this script and the conversion methodology.
 If you're able and inclined, a donation for the convenience and time savings would be genuinely appreciated.
 There's a couple donation links at the bottom of this page.

 I estimate that anyone using the [Methodology.md](METHODOLOGY.md) can convert their Notion export in a day or less of work.
 Without this guide, it would likely take several days of troubleshooting.
-If you’re a confident programmer, it may take you just a couple hours with this guide.
+If you’re a confident programmer, it may take you just a couple hours with the guide.
 I encourage everyone to go through the process.
-It is rather satisfying.
+It is satisfying.

 However, if your time is worth more spent elsewhere.
 Feel free to use the code and switch to Obsidian in mere seconds!